Which tool will make me suddenly become an amazing artist?

 One of the most common questions I’ve been asked over the years relating to art and design are ; “what tools do you use?”, “what software do you use?” or “what equipment do I need?

 There’s load of amazing tools, Apps and hardware out there which can improve your ability to create art.
-But before I discuss what I use, it’s worth noting that there is no one tool that’ll make your work look significantly better if you’re just starting out.
+But before I discuss what I use, it’s worth noting that there is no one tool that’ll make your work look significantly better.
+Particularly if you’re just starting out on your artistic journey.
 I’m sure a lot of beginners think, “if I just had the correct piece of software I’d be creating art like my favourite artists!”.
-I certainly I used to believe this might be the case.
+In my teenage years I certainly believed this might be the case.
 I later realised that being a good artist requires knowing how to create something.
-Acquiring skills and knowledge about art and design are the first thing an artist must do in order to create a good looking artwork.
+Acquiring skills and knowledge about art and design are the first things an artist must do in order to create good looking artwork.
 No tool or particular piece of software will ever significantly improve your artwork.

-I know; it’s annoying to have to devote hundreds if not thousands of hours to art before seeing significant improvements, but this is just something us artists must endure (but ideally enjoy!).
+I know this is not what people want to hear.
+To have to devote hundreds if not thousands of hours to art before seeing significant improvements can be annoying, overwhelming and off-putting.
+But this is something all good artists must endure (but ideally enjoy!).

 As a side note- software and Apps have come a long way over the decades.
 It is indeed possible to convert existing images or photos through a single-press digital filter to create something totally unique and somewhat artistic-looking.
 Whether or not these kind of derivative images could be considered ‘art’ is up for debate.
 Although it’s true to say chucking a filter over the top of a image taken from a Google search is at least lazy, uncreative and limited.